xitrum-framework/sclasner/README.rst

   val acc = Sclasner.scan("txts.sclasner", f)

 If txts.sclasner exists, ``f`` will not be run.
 Otherwise, ``f`` will be run and the result will be serialized to txts.sclasner.
+If you want to force ``f`` to run, just delete the cache file.

 Note that the result of ``f`` must be serializable.